Innovative Stormwater Management & Modular Wetlands

 The program has proved successful to date and has created a new educational partnership opportunity with students at the local Ocean Research College Academy (ORCA) program through Everett Community College.

 Marine Spill Response

 Oil and gas products, including gasoline, diesel, and hydraulic fluids, are toxic to marine life, including fish, crab, and the local seals who frequent the marina.
 The Port of Everett maintains oil spill response trailers and disposal sites throughout its facilities, in each marina basin and at the Port of Everett Seaport facilities.

 Port staff, including our Maintenance and Fuel Dock crews, are fully trained in spill response and reporting.
 If a spill occurs, the proper authorities are notified and a full-bodied response goes into effect, including the efforts of Port staff and maintenance crews.

 With operation of the largest public marina on the West Coast, it’s important that the Port of Everett does its part to promote and facilitate the proper disposal of waste.

 With 10 pump-outs located throughout the Marina, commercial and recreational boaters can conveniently do just that and keep our waters clean.

-As the region’s most modern facility, the boatyard eliminates contaminated runoff with a storm and wastewater collection system designed to capture and treat runoff before reaching the City’s sanitary sewer system, and eventually the Puget Sound.
+As the region’s most modern facility, the boatyard eliminates contaminated runoff with a storm and wastewater collection system designed to capture and treat runoff before reaching the City’s sanitary sewer system, and eventually Puget Sound.